Lin Shu, Inc.: Translation and the Making of Modern Chinese Culture. New York: Oxford University Press, 2013; paperback 2015.

 Articles and Book Chapters

 “Translating Iconoclasm: Sino-Muslim Azharites and South-South Translations.”
-Forthcoming in The Cambridge History of World Literature, ed.
-Debjani Ganguly.
+The Cambridge History of World Literature, ed.
+Debjani Ganguly (Cambridge University Press, 2021), 513–526.

-“Lin Shu he tade hezuozhe he tade Aiji fenshen: zuozhede huiying” 林纾和他的合作者的他的埃及分身：作者的回应 (Lin Shu, his collaborators, and his Egyptian doppelgänger: a response from the author).
+“Lin Shu he tade hezuozhe he tade Aiji fenshen: zuozhede huiying” 林纾和他的合作者和他的埃及分身：作者的回应 (Lin Shu, his collaborators, and his Egyptian doppelgänger: a response from the author).
 Translated by Xu Lingjia 徐灵嘉 and Claire Liu 刘蕴芳.
-Forthcoming in Wenxue 文学.
+Wenxue 文学, Fall 2018 [published 2019], 284–289.

 “Lin Shu and the Routes of World Literature.”
-Forthcoming in The Wiley Companion to World Literature (Hoboken, NJ: Wiley & Sons).
+The Wiley Companion to World Literature (Hoboken, NJ: Wiley & Sons, 2020).

 “Eliza Crosses the Ice—and an Ocean.”
 In A New Literary History of Modern China, ed.
 David Der-wei Wang et. al. (Cambridge: Harvard University Press, 2017), 173–178.